spzwart/nemesis/README.md

 2. Compile C++ files: <br />
     ```cd src/cpp``` <br />
     ```make```
 3. Create a cluster particle set.
-For instance, in ```examples/``` execite: <br />
+For instance, in ```examples/``` execute: <br />
     ```python basic_cluster/particle_initialiser.py```
     This will create a particle set with several planetary systems.
 The particle set are always saved in a folder ```initial_particles/```.
 4. Execute script from the root directory.
 Make sure that the ```initial_particles``` in the main directs the code to the target ```initial_particles/``` directory.To run with default values execute: <br />
     ```python main.py```
 Data will be saved in the directory hosting ```initialise_particles/```.
-With folders containing ejection+collision events, snapshots every user-defined time-frame, and statistics on the time taken.
+With folders containing collision events, snapshots every user-defined time-frame, and statistics on the time taken.

 ### Script contents